synchronal/medic-rs/README.md

 - `check`: Run the shell command `medic-check-{name}` with an optional subcommand and optional args.
 If the check provides a remedy (see below), then upon failure the remedy will be added to the system clipboard.
+  - `command` - an optional subcommand to use as the first argument to the check.
+  - `args` - a map of flag to value(s).
+When running the command, the flag name will be translated to `--flag <value>`.
+When the value is specified as a list, the flag will be output multiple times, once per value.
 - `shell`: Will run the specified shell command as-is.
   - `verbose` - print all stdout/stderr to the terminal as it happens.
   - `allow_failure` - continue medic even if the command fails.